lukeskywalkerhq/Presonus-MQTT-Bridge/README.md

-[This will be a docker container that translate Presonus StudioLive Commands to MQTT Currently Tested with StudioLive Series III 64s
+This is a docker container that translate Presonus StudioLive Commands to MQTT and vice versa.
+Currently Tested with StudioLive Series III 64s

 Still a work in progress